thenewboston-blockchain/Bank/v1/bank_registrations/README.md

 ### PATCH /bank_registrations/{source_bank_registration_pk}

 - `message` - status to indicate the result of the bank registration
-- `node_identifier` - network identifier of the primary validator
+- `node_identifier` - node identifier of the primary validator
 - `signature` - hex value of the signed `message`

 Request (Validator > Bank):